 Your life is full, fast, and demanding, and lately it feels like it’s tipping from busy into overwhelming

-Your mind is always tracking the next thing, tasks and responsibilities, and it’s starting to disrupt your sleep
+Your calendar is back-to-back and your mind is still tracking tasks, responsibilities, and everything you haven't gotten to yet, and it's starting to disrupt your sleep.

 Words like cortisol, adrenaline, or chronic stress sound less like theory and more like your daily reality